rage/programming-23/data/part-10/1-class-hierarchies.md

 ```

-Even in a stripped down example like the above we have quite a bit of repetition: both classes contain attributes `name` and `email`.
+Even in a stripped down example, like the above, we already have quite a bit of repetition: both classes contain attributes `name` and `email`.
 It would be a good idea to have a single attribute definition, so that a single function would suffice for editing both attributes.

 For example, imagine the school's email address changed.
 All addresses would have to be updated.
-We could write two separate versions of essentially the same function:
+We _could_ write two separate versions of essentially the same function:

 ```python